 A Brief History

 On October 11, 1779, Polish cavalry officer and American Brigadier General, Casimir Pulaski, died of wounds incurred during the Battle of Savannah (Georgia) during the American Revolutionary War.
 Pulaski, known as “The Father of American Cavalry,” had fought in Poland against the Russians, and was forced to flee his own country, taking his military skills to America where he became a hero of the American Revolution.
 Pulaski was not the only major Polish officer to fight for America’s Independence, and of course other foreign born people also served in America during the Revolutionary War.
 Here we list 5 of the most notable of those foreign freedom fighters fearlessly fighting foes of freedom.
 (Hey, a little alliteration never hurts!)
-Who would you add to this list?

 1. Casimir Pulaski, Poland.